 The psychological side of addiction is based on a perceived need the substance fills.
 The psychological part of the addiction can occur even if you do not have any physical symptoms.

 Therefore, you may be emotionally tied to a drug based on your mental desire for it.
 This is common for people who use drugs and may not cause severe withdrawal symptoms when you aren’t using.

 For example, you may not think that you have developed an addiction because you can physically go without using the drug.
 However, your mind creates a desire for it that can negatively impact you in many ways causing loss of sleep, anxiety, depression, and changes in appetite.

 How Addiction Affects Your Brain

-Physical changes in areas of your brain that are critical for judgment, decision making, learning, memory, and behavior control in addicted people.
-These changes alter the way your brain works and may help explain the compulsive and destructive behaviors you experience.
+Physical changes in areas of your brain critical for judgment, decision making, learning, memory, and behavior control affect addicted people.
+Such changes alter the way your brain works and may help explain the compulsive and destructive behaviors you experience.

-Addictions influence the part of your brain that controls pleasurable feelings.
+Addictions influence the part of your brain controlling pleasurable feelings.
 These feelings create a strong desire to produce pleasurable feelings associated with substances.
-Every single drug affects dopamine levels in your brain, creating the reward response, or formed need to keep supplying it with the substance.
+Every single drug affects dopamine levels in your brain creating the reward response, or formed need, to keep supplying it with the substance.

 This can even be true for food.
-When you eat a piece of chocolate, your brain finds it to be pleasurable, and it stimulates the reward center in your brain.
+For instance, when you eat a piece of chocolate, your brain finds it pleasurable stimulating the reward center in your brain.
 Because of this, you are much more likely to want to eat chocolate regularly in the future.
 The same is true for drugs, which is how addictions are formed.